peterlada/access-code-4.1-instructor/assesments/deep_dive/mid-assessment.md

 `/:command/:word`

-Create an object `commands`, and place the three functions into keys with their correponding name.
+Create an object `commands`, and place the three functions as values with keys corresponding to their name.
 Use this object to call the required functions from the route you just created.

 If the requested command does not exist, return a message: `[command name] is not a vaid command`.

 ### Level 3